jingyany/AirbnbVizTool/Design Specification and Project Plan(hw7).md

 What it does:

-- Fitting the data by sklearn.linear_model.RidgeCV/LassoCV/ElasticNetCV , and find the alpha(or l1_ratio)
+- Fitting the data by sklearn.linear_model.RidgeCV/ LassoCV/ ElasticNetCV , and find the alpha(or l1_ratio)
-- Using the optimal alpha(or l1_ration) for sklearn.linear_model.Ridge/Lasso/ElasticNet, and find the optimal coefficients
+- Using the optimal alpha(or l1_ration) for sklearn.linear_model.Ridge/ Lasso/ ElasticNet, and find the optimal coefficients

 Input: